-I think we’re moving forward with the folks – they maintain a stable week where they meet with their bible study group, they get to their exercise classes, they get their naps, and we all get to Mass.
+There are days I think we’re moving forward with the folks; they maintain a stable week where they meet with their bible study group, they get to their exercise classes, they get their naps, and we all get to Mass.

 Then there are weeks where Mom develops pneumonia (again) and goes back to the hospital, and Dad needs more skin spots cut out, then gets the flu, and both of them have UTIs, and doc appts have to be cancelled and rescheduled, and they both fail swallowing tests and end up on pureed food, which they hate, so they eat less and lose weight, which makes them weak, and then they slip and Dad sprains an ankle, and Mom breaks a femur, and then their computer dies.
 Yep, all that happened recently.

 Sometimes it’s just sad, and sometimes I feel like we’re all in a slapstick cartoon.